mechtronica/mechtronica.net/rules/mech-building/components.md

 {.table}

 ### The Control Subsystem
-Mechs are controlled by a combination of mechaneer input and computer automation.
+Mechs are controlled by a combination of {% keyword 'Mechaneer' glossary %} input and computer automation.
 The control subsystem consists of the Cabin, Mainframe, and Modules.

 | Class      | Description |
 | ---------- | ----------- |